munificent/craftinginterpreters/book/functions.md

 This means every Lox function must return *something*, even if it contains no `return` statements at all.
 We use `nil` for this, which is why LoxFunction's implementation of `call()` returns `null` at the end.
-In that same vein, if you omit the value in a `return` statement, we simply treat it as:
+In that same vein, if you omit the value in a `return` statement, we simply treat it as equivalent to:

 ```lox
 return nil;
 ```

-Over in our AST generator, add a <span name="return-ast">new node</span>:
+Over in our AST generator, we add a <span name="return-ast">new node</span>.

 ^code return-ast (1 before, 1 after)